How to create sprite sheets & animations for Flame Engine

 Select Flame as framework and drop the sprites folder onto TexturePacker

-When a folder is added to TexturePacker, it collects all sprites in that folder recursively.
+When you add a folder to TexturePacker, it collects all sprites in that folder recursively.
 The subfolder names are prepended to the sprite names.
-In our example, the sprites will be accessible using names like capguy/walk_01, capguy/walk_02, and so on.
+In our example, the sprites will be available with names like capguy/walk_01, capguy/walk_02 and so on.

 The main folder name "sprites" is omitted by default.
 If you want to include it as part of the sprite name, use Prepend folder name from the Advanced settings.